 - Find the menu titled “Services” and click on the “Add an authorized user” option

 - Click “Submit”

-Once you’ve added your authorized user, you’ll receive a Bank of America credit card with their name on it, which will be mailed to your address.
-Simply activate the card and give it to your authorized user – then they’ll have the ability to spend on it.
+Once you’ve added your authorized user, the issuer will mail a credit card, with the authorized user’s name on it, to your address.
+Simply activate the card and give it to your authorized user — then, they’ll have the ability to spend on it.

-It’s also worth noting that because the authorized user’s card will be mailed to your address, you could choose not to give it to them.
+It’s also worth noting that because the authorized user’s card will be mailed to the address of the primary cardholder, you could choose not to give it to them.

-Often people add an authorized user as a way of helping them to boost their credit score.
-But if they spend on the account, you’re the one responsible for paying back those purchases.
-Instead, you might choose to add them to the account to get the benefit to their credit score, but without letting them spend on the card.
+However, if they spend on the account, you’re the one responsible for paying back those purchases.
+Instead, you might choose to add them to the account so that your regular payments are reported on their credit report, but without letting them spend on the card.

 Is there a fee for adding an authorized user to your Bank of America credit card account?

 It’s free to add an authorized user to your Bank of America credit card account, meaning you won’t be charged any sort of fee.
 The other good news is that if you have a credit card with an annual fee, it only applies to the account, not each individual user.

 Should you add an authorized user to your Bank of America card?

 Bank of America makes it easy to add an authorized user to your credit card, but it’s worth asking yourself whether it’s a good idea.
 There are some pros and cons to having an authorized user, and it could have major implications for your financial health as well.
 Let’s examine them, so you know exactly what you’re getting yourself into.